 What is a Laminectomy?

-Laminectomy is a surgery that creates space by removing the lamina — the back part of the vertebra that covers your spinal canal.
+A Laminectomy surgery creates space by removing the lamina — the back part of the vertebra that covers your spinal canal.
 Also known as decompression surgery, laminectomy enlarges your spinal canal to relieve pressure on the spinal cord or nerves.

 When Decompressive Laminectomy is Necessary